-If compressors/compressor oil are/is to be removed ensure that the affected device is drained to an acceptable level to ensure that no combustible refrigerant remains in the lubricant.
+If compressors or compressor oil are to be removed, ensure that the affected device is drained to an acceptable level to ensure that no combustible refrigerant remains in the lubricant.
 Compressors must be drained before being returned to the supplier.
-Only electrical heating of the compressor housing may be used to quicken draining.
+The compressor housing must not be heated using a naked flame or any other type of ignition source to speed up drainage.
 Drain oil from the system in a safe manner.